Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 JNBA Financial Advisors has the second most assets under management (AUM) on this list.
 The firm works primarily with non-high-net-worth individuals, but it also offers its services to high-net-worth individuals, pension plans and charitable organizations.

 JNBA offers fee-only investment management services, financial planning and consulting services to it clients.
-The firm doesn’t have a stated minimum account size for these services, though it does require a $5,000 minimum annual fee.
+The firm doesn’t have a specific minimum account size for these services, though it does require a $10,000 minimum annual fee.

 JNBA Financial Advisors Background

-JNBA Financial Advisors became a registered investment advisor in 1979, led by Judith Brown.
+JNBA Financial Advisors was founded back in 1978, led by Judith Brown.
 Today, Judith’s son Richard serves as both owner and CEO of the firm.

 Among the firm’s advisors, there are a handful of certified financial planners (CFPs).
 Other advisory certifications include chartered financial analyst (CFA), chartered financial consultant (ChFC) chartered advisor for senior living (CASL) and more.